Zimbabwe Country Summary

 Transparency International Corruption Index | 24 |

-Corruption is a significant barrier to business operations in Zimbabwe, with the country scoring poorly on governance and transparency indices.
-Despite the existence of anti-corruption laws and the establishment of the Zimbabwe Anti-Corruption Commission (ZACC), enforcement is often selective, leading to a lack of accountability for high-ranking officials.
-Corruption allegations frequently arise from opaque procurement processes, and while some efforts have been made to combat corruption, such as integrity pledges from officials, the overall environment remains challenging for investors.
+Corruption is a significant barrier to business in Zimbabwe, with the country scoring poorly on governance and transparency indices, leading U.S. firms to view it as a major obstacle to foreign direct investment.
+Despite the existence of anti-corruption laws and the establishment of the Zimbabwe Anti-Corruption Commission (ZACC), enforcement is often selective, with high-ranking officials frequently evading prosecution.
+Corruption allegations are rampant, and while some measures have been taken to address the issue, such as integrity pledges from officials, the overall environment remains challenging for both local and foreign businesses.

 Economy

-Zimbabwe possesses significant economic development potential, particularly in sectors like mining, agriculture, energy, and tourism, bolstered by its rich natural resources and skilled labor force.
-However, the country faces numerous challenges, including power shortages, underutilized irrigation systems, and a high level of external debt, which collectively hinder its economic growth and investment climate.
+Zimbabwe possesses significant economic potential due to its rich natural resources, including Africa's largest lithium reserves and vast agricultural opportunities.
+However, the country faces numerous challenges, such as power shortages, a struggling agriculture sector impacted by climate phenomena, and a high level of external debt, which collectively hinder its economic growth and investment climate.

-Zimbabwe presents a challenging investment climate despite its significant economic potential, particularly in sectors like mining, agriculture, energy, and tourism.
-The government has adopted an "open for business" policy and established the Zimbabwe Investment and Development Agency (ZIDA) to facilitate foreign direct investment (FDI), offering incentives such as tax breaks.
-However, issues such as policy inconsistency, corruption, and inadequate protection of property rights continue to hinder investor confidence.
+Zimbabwe presents a challenging investment climate despite its significant economic potential, characterized by abundant natural resources and skilled labor.
+The government has adopted policies to attract foreign direct investment, including tax incentives and the establishment of the Zimbabwe Investment and Development Agency (ZIDA) as a one-stop-shop for investors.
+However, issues such as policy inconsistency, corruption, and inadequate protection of property rights continue to hinder the business environment.

 Buy Full Zimbabwe Report